The Scatty Mum

 Lamb kofta kebab on a blue plate with a wedge of lemon and toppings in bowls in the background.

-If you love lamb as much as me, why not also check out my Lamb Mince & Sweet Potato Hot Pot for another mid week meal idea.
+If you love lamb as much as me, why not also check out this Lamb Mince & Sweet Potato Hot Pot or Slow Cooker Breast Of Lamb for more delicious ways to cook with lamb.

 Jump to: